Ravn Alaska: Destinations

-Previously Ravn Alaska offered scheduled service to over 100 Alaskan cities and communities.
-Currently Ravn Alaska serves 13 communities as well as providing statewide charter service.
+Previously, Ravn Alaska offered scheduled service to over 100 Alaskan cities and communities.
+In early 2025, Ravn Alaska served 6 communities and provided statewide charter service.

 Media appearances

 Beginning on January 14, 2011, Discovery Channel's Flying Wild Alaska showcased Era Alaska's daily operations.
 It aired until July 20, 2012, totaling 31 episodes over three seasons.

 Accidents and incidents

 None of the accidents below were by the air carrier certificate Northern Pacific Airways f/k/a Corvus Airlines.
-These were all by other certificates owned by Ravn Air Group that was dissolved in bankruptcy in 2020.
+These were all by other certificates owned by the Ravn Air Group that was dissolved in bankruptcy in 2020.